 Michéle Rowe is a scriptwriter who has worked primarily as a head writer and story originator for television and film.
 Projects Michéle has originated, written or directed have been nominated for or won various awards, including an Oscar documentary and an International Emmy nomination.
 At present she works as a script editor, teaches screenwriting and is completing her third novel for Penguin.
 She has a Master’s Degree in Creative Writing from the University of Cape Town.

 Richard Beynon is a story consultant and an award-winning film and television scriptwriter with a long and accomplished career in the industry.
-He has written for – or headed the storytelling teams of – many of country’s most popular soaps, dramas and comedies.
+He has written for – or headed the storytelling teams of – many popular soaps, dramas and comedies.
 These include S’gudi snaysi, Going Up, Soul City, Isidingo, Scandal, Rhythm City and Isibaya.
 A former journalist for the Rand Daily Mail, he has conceived, shaped and written scores of documentaries.
-He has lectured on writing for film and television at Wits.
+He has lectured on writing for film and television at Wits University.

 With Michéle and Richard’s many decades of professional writing, film industry and teaching experience you’ll be in very capable hands.

 We’ve seen our students get results time and time again so we’re proud to stand behind our courses.
 But your satisfaction is important to us, which is why we offer a 14-day refund period.
 To be eligible for a refund, you must complete the first two modules of the course and attend both virtual sessions.

 Frequently Asked Questions

 Are you serious that the Hero's Journey® template is the most useful paradigm for stories?
 What about all the other models?